GUIDE 2024

 • Knowledge of at least one coding language.

-• Experience working with different departments such as technical writers, product managers, developers, and customer service.
+• Experience working with different departments, such as technical writers, product managers, developers, and customer service.

 • Excellent data entry and detail-oriented abilities.